raspberrypilearning/grow-a-tree/en/step_4.md

 Explore two other extensions, `Translate`{:class="block3extensions"} and `Text to Speech`{:class="block3extensions"}, in another introduction project, [How are you?](https://projects.raspberrypi.org/en/projects/how-are-you){:target="_blank"}.

-If you've already completed [How are you?](https://projects.raspberrypi.org/en/projects/how-are-you){:target="_blank"} now go on to explore [Look After Yourself](https://projects.raspberrypi.org/en/pathways/look-after-yourself) projects.
+If you've already completed [How are you?](https://projects.raspberrypi.org/en/projects/how-are-you){:target="_blank"} go on to explore [Look After Yourself](https://projects.raspberrypi.org/en/pathways/look-after-yourself) projects.